Restoration of a Georgian Garden, 73 Merrion Square (Belinda Jupp & Brendan Twomey, 2011)

+The work on the garden was carried out over three years.
+In 2009 major conservation work was undertaken on the eastern boundary wall and in the spring of 2010 the garden was prepared after a survey of the existing plant material.
+This was followed by a geophysical survey, carried out by the Discovery Programme, and a licensed archeological garden excavation.
 Archaeological finds included large quantities of 19th and 20th century glass and pottery and a dog grave-marker, dated to 4 July 1883, and dedicated by F.S.
 Sankey to ‘Prince’ a white Spitz.
 Most significantly the archaeological excavation work confirmed both the existence and the exact location for the oval-shaped path which is depicted on the 1838 Ordnance Survey map.
-The footprint of the path as shown in the accompanying images has therefore been the site of the garden pathway since the house was first built in the 1790s.
+The footprint of the path has therefore been the site of the garden pathway since the house was first built in the 1790s.
 During the summer of 2010 a replacement path surface, of red Indian sandstone slabs matching the pre-existing paving in the rear yard, was laid.
 Finally, in the autumn of 2010, and in the spring of 2011, the planting scheme was implemented.

 Since the early 1960s the garden at No. 63 had been lovingly tended by Mr and Mrs. Behan, caretakers for the RSAI.
 The part of the garden located nearest the house was laid out with shrubs and summer bedding in the wall borders and the oval-shaped pathway was surrounded by box hedging.
-The rear half of the garden had been a vegetable garden until the early 1990s, but this had become overgrown in recent years.
+The rear half of the garden had been a vegetable garden until the early 1990s, but this had become overgrown.

 Very little is known about what use private town gardens were put to in the eighteenth century.
 There was little space to grow vegetables and possibly the garden could be enjoyed as a purely decorative space, with a lawn, flower beds and seating.
 Fruit trees were often grown along the walls and the planting would also have included culinary and medicinal herbs as well as ornamental plants.
 The planting scheme for the Merrion Square garden utilises all of these elements and the plants are species and varieties known to have been grown before the early nineteenth century.
 They include ornamental plants such as Acanthus spinosus and Persian lilac as well as herbs like mint and parsley.
 The verdant lawn in the middle of the garden has a quince tree as its centre-piece.
 Other fruit trees are old varieties of apple, pear and cherry growing in the wall borders.
 A major feature is the small-leaf box hedging, which surrounds the oval path and replicates the previous box hedging that straddled the path.
 Though sparse at present, in time the mixture of trees, flowering shrubs, perennials, annuals and bulbs will flourish and fill this delightful garden.